zhenhuan-yang/minimax-stability/README.md

 ![mnist_cpu](res/mnist_cpu.png)

+### Explanation
+- In generator, the layers more close to the front have smaller distances because there are less parameters.
+The discriminator is the other way around.
+- The distance grows with the number of passes, which is consistent with our Theorem 5 and Theorem 6.

 ### Difference vs GAN training
 - Finite sample for random noise
 - Synchronous noise for updating D and G